 Each record costs $15.
 Wisconsin Historical Society Members receive a 10 percent discount.
 Learn more about how to become a member.
-Orders are usually mailed within two weeks of receipt.
+Orders are usually mailed or emailed within two weeks of receipt.

 If a record is for sale through the Wisconsin Historical Society, copies may be available through the Wisconsin Department of Health Services or the Register of Deeds office in the appropriate county courthouse.
 View a list of addresses (PDF, 125 KB).

 For a certified copy of a vital record contact:

 Researching your family history